“To know the love of Christ, and to make that love known”

 Common sense tells us that to know about something is not the same as knowing it.
 The guy who knows about brain surgery, even one who has extensive breadth of information about technique and application, is not the one you want operating on your brain.
 This difference between knowing about and knowing is crucial when it comes to learning to know Christ.

 Imagine that your British neighbor told you all about England and their life there.
-That may be all they ever talk about, so much and so often you feel as though you know everything about their home country.
-Would you say that you know England?
+That may be all they ever talk about, so much and so often you feel as though you know everything about jolly old England.
+But would you say that you know England?
 That is, if you parachuted into London at two in the morning onto an empty street, would you feel confident that you knew the city, country, customs, and language well enough to build a new life there?
 You get to know a place by immersing yourself in it, walking its streets, hanging out with its people.
 It’s the same with knowing Christ: immersing yourself in his presence, doing what he does, talking over things with him, learning from Him.

 When we become disciples of Jesus, (I like the word apprentice), Jesus is taking us as His students for an apprenticeship on how to live, love and know God and His kingdom.